ElzevanderWerf/LoLa/ImprovementsReport.md

 			slash : Str -> Bool => Str = \f -> table {True => "\\" + f ; False => top (prefix 3 "\\sim" (constant ("\\" + f)))} ;

-## New language
+## New Language
-I added the Dutch language to the application grammar: file `PropDut.gf`.
+As an exercise, to get more acquainted with GF, I added the Dutch language to the application grammar: file `PropDut.gf`.

+## Formula Simplification on the Logic Level
+I added a new abstract syntax tree manipulation mode to the function `transfer` in `TransProp.hs`, called `MSimplify`.
+The function `simplify` builds a tree of possible simplification sequences, based on a large set of logic laws from the module `TransLogicLaws` in `TransLogicLaws.hs`.
+These laws are realized as `Prop -> Prop` functions and are based on a list of logical equivalences, taken from the book *Mathematical Methods in Linguistics* by Partee and colleagues (1990), and an additional few of my own (TODO right?).
+The formula nodes in this tree of possible simplifications are optimized and linearized into language, and the shortest of these translations is returned.

-## IMPROVING TRANSLATIONS
+## Ranta-like conversions
-1. In-situ quantification for quantifiers without a kind predicate is not in the list of Haskell conversions, but should be added to avoid bad translations such as *for all x, x is even* (better is *everything is even*).
-This is how I added in-situ quantification for quantifiers without a kind predicate:
+1. inSituWithoutKind) In-situ quantification for quantifiers without a kind predicate is added to avoid bad translations such as *for all x, x is even* (better is *everything is even*).
     - In `Prop.gf`, I added the following abstract functions:

 			Everything_IUniv : Ind ;